Meeting the Moment in Telehealth

 In short, this has been an easy transition for some clinicians and much harder for others.
 It is critical that we develop a deeper understanding of what types of providers thrive with telehealth and under what circumstances and with what types of patients.
 It equally important that we view the telehealth experience through the patients’ eyes to understand what is working and what is not from their perspective.

-In our second wave survey which is currently open, we are digging deeper to learn what strategies and techniques clinicians are using to make telehealth better in specific areas.
+In our second wave survey, we are digging deeper to learn what strategies and techniques clinicians are using to make telehealth better in specific areas.
 These include choosing the appropriate type of visit, taking patient history, examining patients virtually, health equity, and clinician fatigue.
-If you are a clinician and would like to share your ideas and experiences in these areas, please click here.

 Despite all the benefits of telehealth, many challenges remain and many questions must be answered.
 Among them: